What am I doing right now?

 On my way to iFixit I worked as a mechatronic engineer for an autonomous ground vehicle manufacturer, a sandwich engineer at a sandwich shop, and a bike mechanic.
 In terms of skills applicable to everyday life, my experience as a sandwich engineer has proved invaluable (I really enjoy a good sandwich).

 Okay I have other hobbies, but I spend most of my free time riding bikes, racing bikes, or doing other bike-related doings.

-If I’m not on or near a bike, I’m probably rock climbing, backpacking, taking pictures of things, playing video games, reading a book, watching anime, taking stuff apart, or fixing something that I have because “just needs a little work”.
+If I’m not on or near a bike, I’m probably rock climbing, backpacking, taking pictures of things, playing video games, reading a book, watching anime, taking stuff apart, or fixing something that I acquired because it “just needs a little work”.

 Разборки, над которыми я работаю

 Этап 1 из 13

 Этап 1 из 145